influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.12/sample_data/data_download.md

 1970-01-01T00:00:00Z	 15258
 ```

-Select the first ten observations in the measurement h2o_feet:
+Select the first five observations in the measurement h2o_feet:

 ```bash
 > SELECT * FROM h2o_feet LIMIT 5